V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20231027-drawing-concept-to-blockout.md

 Here's the proposed strategy:

-1. Start with greyscale outlines to focus on shapes rather than color.
+1. Start with grayscale outlines to focus on shapes rather than color.
 2. Use a off-white background, an outline color, a shadow color and a solid color.
 3. Focus on the overall shapes and silhouette first before adding details.